Precision Many-Body Study of the Berezinskii-Kosterlitz-Thouless Transition and Temperature-Dependent Properties in the Two-Dimensional Fermi Gas: I. The condensate fraction and BKT transition temperatures

 We then compute the condensate fraction in this model, and its numerical derivative with respect to the temperature, following the description in the main text, and present the results in Fig.~\ref{fig:HubbardTest}(c)(d).
 We observe sharp peaks in the derivatives of condensate fraction, and their location to a position consistent with the BKT transition temperature obtained from the correlation ratio as demonstrated in Fig.~\ref{fig:HubbardTest}(b).
 Although in the thermodynamic limit the condensate fraction vanishes except at $T=0$\,K, it has a finite value in a finite system as defined via the pairing matrix (main text).
 The condensate fraction is intimately connected to the first-order correlation function which has a qualitative change of behavior at the BKT transition, from exponential to power-law decay.
 As $T$ falls below $T_{\rm BKT}$, the condensate fraction exhibits a rapid increase, as observed in Fig.~\ref{fig:HubbardTest}(c), and its derivative shows a peak which becomes sharper as system size is increased, as seen in Fig.~\ref{fig:HubbardTest}(d).

 Turning to the 2D Fermi gas, we first present condensate fraction data for a variety of finite-size systems for reference.
 At a fixed $\log(k_Fa)$ we scan a wide range of temperatures.
 In Fig.~\ref{fig:CondnstFrac}(a), we present the results of condensate fraction for $\log(k_Fa)\in[-1.0,+3.5]$ and five characteristic temperatures, for system size $L=45,N_e=58$.
 The condensate fraction is small at high temperatures, as expected for the normal phase.
 At the lowest temperature $T/T_F=0.03125$, the result increases monotonically from from the BCS regime to thee BEC regime, and is very close to the corresponding ground state result in Ref.~\onlinecite{Shihao2015}.
 At intermediate temperatures, the condensate fraction shows a broad peak in the crossover regime, which is consistent with the final result of the BKT transition temperature (Fig.~1 of the main text), which reaches a maximum in the crossover regime.
 In Fig.~\ref{fig:CondnstFrac}(b), we plot the condensate fraction in the crossover regime ($\log(k_Fa)=+0.50$) as a function of temperature for several different system sizes, and two different forms of the dispersions.
 We see that the results are very consistent for each physical system (fixed $N_e$ and interaction).
+Typically, the Hubbard dispersion can mimic the quadratic dispersion under the continuum limit (fixed number of fermions $N_e$ with the fermion filling $n=N_e/N_s$ approaching zero), where they should present the same results for physical observables.
+However, they can have substantially different finite-size effect, especially going towards the BEC side with increasing interaction strength.
+As a result, the BKT transition temperatures, obtained from systems with the same $L$ and $N_e$ but different kinetic dispersions, can be different.
+We find that this difference can be non-negligible going to the BEC side, while it approaches zero statistically towards the BCS side.
+We have also identified that the results from quadratic dispersion have smaller finite-size effect and cleaner finite-size scaling behavior than those from Hubbard dispersion.
+Thus, in the following, we concentrate on the results obtained from quadratic dispersion.